Jump Directly to Recipe

 So, if you’re counting calories, I’d urge you to (a) make these in a mini muffin tin to keep portions in check and (b) really keep in mind that calories don’t always tell the full picture of nutrition.
 These are not light, skinny, or low calorie muffins.
 They are filling, nutritious, and packed with all kinds of goodies to keep that beautiful body of yours happy as can be.
 Proceed accordingly.

-One more bit of rambling before I finally give you the recipe (which, by the way, did you see I added “Jump to Recipe” links to the top of my recipes now?
-So you can skip all of my annoying babbling?), these muffins are an awesome choice for the freezer!
+One more bit of rambling before I finally give you the recipe, these muffins are an awesome choice for the freezer!
 Once they are cool, before frosting them, just plop them in a freezer zip-top bag and freeze away.
 When you’re ready to eat one, wrap it up in a paper towel and nuke it for 30-40 seconds until warm.
 Yum!
 Enjoy.

 5 from 3 reviews